Stamp Duty Rates

 Buyers must send an SDLT return to HMRC and pay the tax within 30 days of completion.
 A solicitor, agent or conveyancer will usually file your return and pay the tax on your behalf on the day of completion and add the amount to their fees.

 Use the updated SDLT calculator (to include the stamp duty holiday discounts) below to work out how much tax you will pay.

 You will usually have to pay 3% on top of the normal SDLT rates if buying a new residential property means you will own more than one.

-You will not pay the extra 3% SDLT if the property you are buying is replacing your main residence and that has already been sold.
+You will not pay the extra 3% SDLT if the property you are buying is replacing your main residence and has already been sold.

-If there is a delay selling your main residence and it has not been sold on the day you complete your new purchase:
+If there is a delay in selling your main residence and it has not been sold on the day you complete your new purchase:

 You will have to pay higher rates because you own 2 properties